Ibtesam-Naeem/WealthsimpleTwilioSummary/README.md

   - Calculates the change in portfolio value from the previous day.
 - **Performance Comparison**:
   - Compares your portfolio's daily performance against the S&P 500 index.
+- **Earnings Alerts**:
+  - Monitors companies with a market cap over $500 million.
+  - Retrieves ticker, market cap, EPS forecast, and reporting time.
+  - Sends a summary via SMS for earnings on the current day.
 - **SMS Delivery**:
-  - Sends the summary via Twilio SMS in an easy-to-read format.
+  - Sends the portfolio and earnings summary via Twilio SMS in an easy-to-read format.

 ---